heidingaway/heidi2/heidi2/Publish to Quartz.md

 ---
 title: Publish to Quartz
-aliases: []
 created: 2025-07-31
-modified: 2025-07-31
+modified: 2025-08-03
 tags: []
 date:
 description:
 draft: true
+mermaid_layers: 1
 permalink:
-subject:
+topic:
   - "[[ObsidianMD]]"
 ---
 # Publish to Quartz
 to upload run: `npx quartz sync` in terminal
-## Frontmatter that are Natively Supported
+## Frontmatter that Are Natively Supported
 Some common frontmatter fields that are natively supported by Quartz:

 - `title`: Title of the page.
 If it isn’t provided, Quartz will use the name of the file as the title.